peterhinch/micropython-msgpack/README.md

 when run on microcontrollers.
 Consumption is about 12KiB measured on STM32.

 This version is a subset of the original with support for features alien to MicroPython removed.
-The principal example is that of timestamps which do not exist in MicroPython.
+The principal example is that of timestamps.
+MicroPython does not support the `datetime` module; further, timestamps seem a complication too far for microcontroller use.
+It is simple to send the integer result from `time.time()` or even `time.time_ns()`.
 Python 2 support is removed.
 The code will run under Python 3 but in practice there is little reason to do so.

 Supported types are fully compliant with a subset of the latest [MessagePack specification](https://github.com/msgpack/msgpack/blob/master/spec.md).